robinfrancis186/dreamslap/README.md

 Dream Slap is an exciting multiplayer game where players compete in a battle format with a unique twist - instead of traditional weapons, players use slaps to eliminate their opponents.
 The last player standing wins!

+## Documentation

+Due to file size limitations, the detailed documentation and presentation files are not included in this repository.
+Please contact the developer for access to:
+- Dream Slap.pdf - Full game presentation
+- DreamSlap_documentation.pdf - Technical documentation and implementation details

 ## Features

 - Multiplayer battle royale gameplay